EV-Boston: electric vehicle resources

 You have many choices when it comes to choosing a vehicle.
 Along with vehicles fueled by gas, you can also choose:

-- all projects in the South Boston and Downtown parking freeze zones.
+In all projects in the South Boston and Downtown parking freeze zones, the Air Pollution Control Commission's current electric vehicle policy requires that:

 What does EV-ready mean?
 There is enough infrastructure to support installing charging stations in the future.